Skip subnavigation and go to article content

 We are delighted to have new height-adjustable workstations.
 Using a height adjustable workstation allows for safe working postures in both sitting and standing positions.
 These workstations promote postural changes throughout the work day and have positive ergonomic and health benefits.

-On-demand ergonomic training is available online under, “Computer Health Matters Online Training” on the University Health services website.
+On-demand ergonomic training is available online under, “Computer Health Matters Online Training” on the University Health Services website.
 If after taking the training, you need an ergonomic evaluation or consultation, contact Paul McCue in BPH Facilities.
 You are also encouraged to review all of the resources for ergonomics.

 • Ricoh printers/copiers/scanners (extra paper is stored in the 5th floor mailroom #5302)

-• Audiovisual equipment on 5th floor and University Hall
+• Audiovisual equipment on BWW 5th floor

 • Keys and building access